-The protocol of the Security Region programming command (SECRP) is the same as page program.
-See "Security Region Program (SECRP 42h)" on page 110.
+The protocol of the Security Region programming command (SECRP) is the same as Page Program.
+See Section 8.7.2, Security Region Program (SECRP 42h) on page 100.

-The valid address range for Security Region program is depicted in Table 5.
-Security Region program operations outside the valid Security Region address range will be ignored, without P\ERR in SR2V[5] set to '1'.
+The valid address range for Security Region Program is depicted in Table 6 on page 27.
+Security Region Program operations outside the valid Security Region address range will be ignored, without P_ERR in SR2V[5] set to "1".